 Whenever I get ill, it affects my chest because I’m asthmatic, so it hit me hard for a while.
 But I was determined to get back out there and train.
 I’d committed to fundraising and running the marathon for the BDA Benevolent Fund.
 That was a huge incentive to get back on track.

-The happy couple not only share a love of fitness; they both also work in dentistry.
+The happy couple not only shares a love of fitness; they both also work in dentistry.

-I’m from Blackburn, so of course my favourite team is Blackburn Rovers.
-I have had a season ticket fro the past few years and I’m also part of the NextGen Blackburn Rovers Supporters Club and get involved with the local community.
+I’m from Blackburn, so of course, my favourite team is Blackburn Rovers.
+I have had a season ticket for the past few years and I’m also part of the NextGen Blackburn Rovers Supporters Club and get involved with the local community.